 Dishes — More time at home means a lot more dishes.
-(I’m not sure of those mathematics, but that’s how it goes.)
+(I’m not sure about those mathematics, but that’s how it goes.)
 Kids can bring their dishes into the kitchen after meals and even load the dishwasher.
 Start with their own dishes and slowly teach them how to load the rest.
-If you feel they have the coordination, start them on hand-washing also .
+If you feel they have the coordination, start them on hand-washing also.
 Younger kids can start with plastic dishware and move on from there.
 Silverware is a good way to start also.
 Nothing will get broken, but it takes attention to detail.

 Meal Prep — When doing the prep work for meals, get your kids involved.
 Kids can chop veggies, measure ingredients, stir, and more depending on what you teach them.
 Many parents find their kids are more willing to eat meals that they’ve helped make.
 It’s a good idea to make snacks and simple lunch ingredients available.
 This way you aren’t expected to stop everything to get a snack multiple times a day.
 It’s ok to let them listen to their stomachs and eat when they are hungry.

-Wipe down/clean the table/counter — Schools are closed due to germs, so now is a great time to teach kids that we need to keep surfaces germ free for cooking and eating.
-Once the other clean up is done, they can use whatever method you prefer to get that countertop and dining table (or trays, whatever) clean and ready for next time.
+Wipe down/clean the table/counter — Schools are closed due to germs, so now is a great time to teach kids that we need to keep surfaces germ-free for cooking and eating.
+Once the other clean-up is done, they can use whatever method you prefer to get that countertop and dining table (or trays, whatever) clean and ready for next time.

 Clean the bathroom sink/toilet — Are your kids trashing the bathroom now that they’re home all day?
 Don’t worry, it doesn’t need to add to your chore list.
 Make it their responsibility to wipe the toilet with a disinfecting wipe every time they go if they can’t be more careful.

-Since my go to of Clorox wipes are not readily available right now, I did a search for a good substitute.
+Since my go-to of Clorox wipes are not readily available right now, I did a search for a good substitute.
 CleanMama.com shared a great recipe for DIY Disinfectant.
 This might not be the thing to use if you are wanting to kill the COVID-19 virus, but it should work great for disinfecting the toilet.
 The vodka is a great germ killer, and probably easier to find than isopropyl alcohol right now.
 If missing the bowl isn’t a problem, have a toilet brush available with a bit of soap for them to swish over the surfaces of the bowl once a week to keep it smelling fresh.

 Bathroom counter/sink chores are just as doable.
-You can expect your kids to wipe up any water mess they make, and even do a once a week cleaning to keep it all germ free and sparkling.
+You can expect your kids to wipe up any water mess they make, and even do a once-a-week cleaning to keep it all germ-free and sparkling.

 Vacuuming — Bigger kids can absolutely do the vacuuming and sweeping (if you have hard floors).
 Everyone brings in the mess, so everyone can take a turn cleaning it up.
 Swiffer sweepers work well to help them get the last of the pet hair or dust on those hard floors.
 I used to have a bigger kid sweep with a broom, and then a younger one would finish up with the Swiffer.

 Dusting — We are dealing with a pandemic that involves a respiratory illness.
-Keeping our house as dust free as we can is going to give our lungs a break, so they are less irritated and more able to fight sickness off.
+Keeping our house as dust-free as we can is going to give our lungs a break, so they are less irritated and more able to fight sickness off.
 Swiffer dusters make quick work of it, but microfiber cloths work just as well, as does a damp cloth.
 You might not want them to dust some more fragile knickknacks, but you probably have plenty of surfaces they can dust.

 All of these chores are just a part of running a household.
 Your kids are going to need to know how to do all of this to care for their own home as an adult anyway, so let them start now.
-It will ease your load, make them feel involved and teach important life skills.
+It will ease your load, make them feel involved, and teach important life skills.